Last Updated on September 28, 2020 by Facundo

 Why do you Need a Mic Preamp?

-Microphones usually have low output, or in other words, a low signal, which means that in order to be able to record properly you will need a preamp to boost their signal.
+Microphones usually have a low output signal, which means that in order to be able to record properly you will need a preamp to boost their signal to a level that is suitable for recording, otherwise known as “Line Level”.

 What is a Mic preamp?

-A preamplifier is either the circuit within a device (Microphone, Audio Interface), or it can also be a dedicated external device that has the same circuit inside.
+A preamplifier is either the circuit within a device (Microphone/Audio Interface), or it can also be a dedicated external device that has the same circuit in it.

 The objective of a preamp is to increase the level of the signal coming from the microphone, since they are usually too weak to be transmitted to a recording device with adequate quality.